 Not 100% sure what to charge as an hourly rate as a film production location?
 That’s totally understandable!
 You want to make it financially worth your while without setting too high a price to attract location scouts.

-This is also where familiarizing yourself with Peerspace for other film production locations near you is beneficial.
+Again, this is also where familiarizing yourself with Peerspace and exploring other film production locations near you is beneficial.
 What do these spaces charge?
 How do they compare to your home in terms of size and amenities?

-You may not know precisely how popular these other homes are, although you may get some indication by reading their reviews.
+You may not know precisely how popular these other homes are, although as we said, you may get some indication by reading their reviews.

 Costs to factor in

 Plus, you need to factor in the cost of your own relocation, if applicable.
-It’s a lot to consider, but with a bit of contemplating and homework, you should be all set!
+It’s a lot to consider, but with a bit of contemplating and homework, you should be able to nail the perfect hourly or day rate for your home!

 Get ready to go live!